FIX: Automatic Maintenance is unavailable

 2. Use a third-party tool

-There are dedicated repair tools that can help you to fix Automatic Maintenance errors with the powerful technology of detecting injured operations from your PC.
+There are dedicated repair tools that can help you fix Automatic Maintenance errors with the powerful technology of detecting injured operations from your PC.

 With this automated repair software, you can repair multiple Windows issues discovered with a deep scan, and therefore fix the corrupted software files.